 IN THIS ARTICLE

 MRSA and Pregnancy

 If a pregnant woman is a MRSA carrier, there is no research evidence that her pregnancy will be compromised.
 In general, MRSA screening is not done routinely during pregnancy.
-However, if a woman has been diagnosed previously with MRSA, and if she is having a planned C-section, has a high risk for complications, has a MRSA-positive household member, or has been hospitalized in the last three months, she may be screened for MRSA.
+However, if a woman has been diagnosed previously with MRSA and is having a planned C-section, she has a high risk for complications, has a MRSA-positive household member, or has been hospitalized in the last three months, she may be screened for MRSA.
 Some clinicians will offer treatment to suppress the bacteria; other clinicians may not, depending on the mother's circumstances.
 Pregnant women who get MRSA infections are treated with antibiotics; if they pass MRSA to their infant, the baby can also be treated.
 Fortunately, serious MRSA infections in infants are rare.
-Pregnant women with MRSA infections should be treated by specialists, usually a team consisting of an ob-gyn and infectious-disease consultant, since careful choices in antibiotics and close follow-up yield the best outcomes for the mother and baby.
+Pregnant women with MRSA infections should be treated by specialists, usually a team consisting of an ob-gyn and infectious disease consultant, since careful choices in antibiotics and close follow-up yield the best outcomes for the mother and baby.

 Must Read Articles Related to MRSA Infection